-Permane nt Supportiv e Housing Gaps/Need Permanent Supportive Housing Funding and Development Increased Developer Capacity Innovation Capacity to Support New Types of Permanent Supportive Housing Tracking and Monitoring Activity Number Activity Lead Agencies2 New Funding Required Type of Activity4 Time Frame5 X X 5 Encourage the development of publicly owned parcels (both state and local) that might be suitable for permanent supportive housing development.
-Initial Action -Review the inventory of parcels owned by the State of California and/or the City/County of Sacramento and SHRA and determine which ones are best suited for development.
-Prioritize sites that are near transit and employment centers and that are in high- opportunity areas.
-SHRA \$ Planning/ Administrative 2025 X 6 Establish a tracking process that monitors the production of new permanent supportive housing units.
-Initial Action-Develop a matrix and determine a process for annual updates.
+Permane nt Supportiv e Housing Gap s/Need Permanent Supportive Housing Funding and Development Increased Developer Capacity Innovation Capacity to Support New Types of Permanent Supportive Housing Tracking and Monitoring Activity Number Activity 1 Lead Agencies2 New Funding Required 3 Type of Activity4 Time Frame5 X X 5 Encourage the development of publicly owned parcels (both state and local) that might be suitable for permanent supportive housing development.
+Initial Action-Review the inventory of parcels owned by the State of California and/or the City/County of Sacramento and SHRA and determine which ones are best suited for development.
+Prioritize sites that are near transit and employment centers and that are in high-opportunity areas.
+Pursue land assembly as funds are available.
+SHRA \$ Planning/ Administrative 2025 Х 6 Establish a tracking process that monitors the production of new permanent supportive housing units.
+Initial Action -Develop a matrix and determine a process for annual updates.
 SHRA Planning/ Administrative 2024 X X 7 Coordinate the timing of funding competitions amongst partners to the greatest extent feasible.
 Initial Action -Evaluate existing competitive funding competitions and make recommendations to governing boards for consolidation or timing changes if needed.
 SHRA Planning/ Administrative 2025 X 8 Investigate a Cooperation Agreement with neighboring counties to discuss advocacy for changes to the Tax Credit Allocation Committee and the California Debt Limit Allocation Committee policies and other state legislation.
+For example, discussion of current statewide prioritization of sites in high opportunity areas which present a disadvantage to established urban areas.
 Initial Action -Assemble meetings of interested jurisdictions to discuss the feasibility of an agreement and proposed policy changes.
 SHRA Funding 2024

-Permane nt Supportiv e Housing Gap s/Need Permanent Supportive Housing Funding and Development Increased Developer Capacity Innovation Capacity to Support New Types of Permanent Supportive Housing Tracking and Monitoring Activity Number Activity Lead Agencies2 New Funding Required Type of Activity4 Time Frame5 X Х 9 Construct or convert a minimum of 300 permanent supportive housing units and 100 affordable housing units annually.
+Permane nt Supportiv e Housing Gap s/Need Permanent Supportive Housing Funding and Development Increased Developer Capacity Innovation Capacity to Support New Types of Permanent Supportive Housing Tracking and Monitoring Activity Number Activity 1 Lead Agencies2 New Funding Required 3 Type of Activity4 Time Frame5 X Х 9 Construct or convert a minimum of 300 permanent supportive housing units and 100 affordable housing units annually.
 Consider the prioritization of efficiency units, particularly in the downtown core.
+Units will be developed utilizing the current allocation process, adopted guidelines, and anticipated current revenue.
 Initial Action -Endeavor to ensure that a pipeline of projects exists to meet this goal and that funding is secured.
 SHRA \$ Funding 2023 and beyond X 10 Review options for establishing a fund with contributions from both the City and the County for the development of permanent supportive housing.
 Initial Action -Review funding sources to which the City and County have access that could be used for this purpose and review with governing boards.
-City, County \$ Funding 2026 X 11 Explore new state and local legislation (including replacement for redevelopment funding and other funding opportunities) and bond initiatives for increased funding.
-Identify and pursue additional federal funding opportunities to develop and construct affordable housing.
+City, County, SHRA \$ Funding 2026 X 11 Explore new state and local legislation (including replacement for redevelopment funding and other funding opportunities) and bond initiatives for increased funding.
+Identify and pursue additional federal funding opportunities such as congressionally directed spending to develop and construct affordable housing.
 Initial Action -Conduct an analysis of redevelopment alternatives and report back to the Board of Supervisors and City Council as appropriate.
 Explore and support other legislation to increase available funds for development.
+County Housing Trust Fund Ordinance fees have recently been increased and the City is updating its Mixed Income Housing Ordinance.
 SHRA Policy 2025